Hakuhō Shō

-Hakuhō Shō (白鵬 翔)) is a Mongolian-born Japanese former professional sumo wrestler (rikishi) from Ulaanbaatar, Mongolia.
+Hakuhō Shō (白鵬 翔)) is a Mongolian-born former professional sumo wrestler (rikishi) from Ulaanbaatar, Mongolia.
 Making his debut in March 2001, he reached the top makuuchi division in May 2004.
 In May 2007 at age 22, he became the second native of Mongolia, the fourth non-Japanese, and 69th overall rikishi to be promoted to the highest rank in sumo, yokozuna.
 With a record 45 total championships (yūshō) at the top makuuchi division, he is widely considered to be the greatest sumo wrestler of all time.
+He acquired Japanese citizenship in 2019.

 In 2009, he broke the record for the most wins in a calendar year, winning 86 out of 90 bouts, and repeated this feat with the same record again in 2010 when he established the second longest winning streak in sumo history.
 He also holds the record for the most undefeated tournament championships at sixteen, which is eight more than any other sumo wrestler in history.

 He was the only active yokozuna from 2010, following the retirement of his rival and fellow Mongolian Asashōryū, until 2012 with the promotion of fellow Mongolian Harumafuji.
 In March 2021, he became the only active yokozuna once again following the retirement of his rival and fellow Mongolian Kakuryū until the promotion of fellow Mongolian Terunofuji four months later.

 In January 2015, he broke Taihō's long-standing record by winning his 33rd top division championship, the most in the history of sumo.
 He holds the records for most wins in the top division, achieved in May 2016, and most career wins, achieved in July 2017.
 He was the longest-serving yokozuna of all-time, having surpassed Haguroyama's record in 2019, and fought his 1000th bout as a yokozuna in July 2020.
-He acquired Japanese citizenship in 2019.

 Hakuhō retired from professional sumo at the end of September 2021, closing out a 20-year career in the sport.
 Sumo commentator John Gunning noted that Hakuhō left an unmatchable legacy, while Washington Post columnist Stephen Stromberg called him "possibly the most accomplished figure in any sport, ever".

 Hakuhō departed from the Japan Sumo Association in June 2025, after he was relieved from overseeing his stable in early 2024 following an investigation into assaults on the part of his wrestler Hokuseihō.